-permission to contact a new school.
+Division III Bylaw 13.1.1.2 says a student-athlete must have written permission to contact a new school.
 Some Division III schools are using the transfer portal.
 Speak to your athletics compliance staff to see what your school prefers.
 If a school does not grant that permission within seven days of being asked, you can appeal that denial.
 Contact your compliance office for more information.
 Please ask your compliance office for a copy of your school's hearing opportunity policies and procedures, including a deadline by which you must request your hearing.
 If permission is not granted, the new NCAA school will not encourage the transfer and, specifically, a new NCAA Division I or Division II school will not provide athletically related financial assistance to the student-athlete until the student-athlete has attended the new NCAA Division I or Division II school for at least one academic year.

 If you are a current NCAA Division III student-athlete wishing to contact another NCAA Division III school, please visit ncaa.org/recruiting to download the NCAA Division III self-release form.
 This form will contain instructions on how to complete and submit to the new NCAA Division III school.
-If the initial 30-day contact period expires after submitting the first form, and the student-athlete is still undecided, you must submit a second self-release form, which then requires the new NCAA Division III school to notify the current school of this recruiting activity.
+If the initial 30-day contact period expires after submitting the first form, and you are still undecided, you must submit a second self-release form, which then requires the new NCAA Division III school to notify the current school of this recruiting activity.